raaudain/webapi-iv-guided/notes.md

 - extract configuration into environment variables
 - setup Continuous Deployment from GitHub to Heroku.
     - commit and push to GitHub and the api gets updated on Heroku
+    - add a "start" script to `package.json`
+    - make the port dynamic

 > ## Git to new repo - Switching Remotes